uetke/website_content/blog/python/03_HDF5_python.rst

 float     1602144
 ========= ========

 The impact in size is quite obvious.
-When you go from 1 byte to 8 bytes the size of the file increases 8-fold, and when you go to 16 bytes it takes approximately 16 times more space.
-The space it takes to store data is not the only important factor to take into account, you also have to consider the time it takes to write the data to disk.
+When you go from 1 byte to 8 bytes the size of the file increases 8-fold, similarly when you go to 16 bytes it takes approximately 16 times more space.
+The space HDF5 takes to store your data is not the only important factor to take into account, you should also consider the time it takes to write the data to disk.
 The more you have to write, the longer it will take.
 Depending on your application it may be crucial to use the specific type that describes your data.
-In the lab, it may happen that you need to write to disk while you acquire and you need to optimize the procedure as much as possible in order not to run out of memory.
+In the lab, it may happen that you need to write to disk while you acquire the data, and you need to optimize the procedure as much as possible in order not to run out of memory.

-If you use the wrong data type, you may also start losing information.
+Note that if you use the wrong data type, you may also lose information!
 For example, if you have integers of 8 bytes and you store them as integers of 1 byte, their values are going to be trimmed.
 When working in the lab, it is very common to have devices that produce different types of data.
-Some DAQ cards are 16 bits, some cameras work with 8 bits but some can work with 24.
+Some DAQ cards have 16 bits, some cameras work with 8 bits but some can work with 24.
 Paying attention to data types is important, but is also something that Python developers may not take into account because you never have to explicitly declare a type.

 It is also interesting to remember that when you initialize an array with numpy it will default to float 8 bytes (64 bits) per element.
 This may be a problem if, for example, you initialize an array with zeros to hold data that is going to be only 2 bytes.
 The type of the array itself is not going to change, and if you save the data when creating the dataset (adding ``data=my_array``) it will default to the format ``'f8'``, which is the one the array has but not your data.

 Compressing Data
 ****************
 When saving data, you may opt for compressing it using different algorithms.
-The package h5py supports some compression filters such as `GZIP`, `LZF`, and `SZIP`.
-When using one of the compression filters, data will be processed on its way to the disk and it will be decompressed when reading it.
+The package h5py supports a few compression filters such as `GZIP`, `LZF`, and `SZIP`.
+When using one of the compression filters, the data will be processed on its way to the disk and it will be decompressed when reading it.
 Therefore, there is no change in how the code works downstream.
 We can repeat the same experiment, storing different data types, but using a compression filter.
 Our code looks like this:

 .. code-block:: python